Getting Started

 Always use only a single power supply with our camera!
 You can use either of the two ports on the camera to plug in the power cable.

 First thing to check is the SMA port to which the laser signal is connected.
 Only the first port on the left side of the camera as seen from the front can be used, so make sure that you are using the correct SMA.
 Second thing to check is the amplitude of the signal.
-For NIM users, we suggest using any of the two adapters listed in the hardware section.
+For NIM users, we suggest using any of the adapters listed in the hardware section.
 For all other users, check that the signal has an amplitude of at least 1.8 V. Ideally a LVTTL / TTL signal with 50% duty cycle should be used.

 Usually this is caused by not calibrating the master and slave offset.
 Try to run the calibration of master/slave offset through the menu to correct for the timing difference between the two halves of the camera.
 If there is still a large timing difference (skew) between the two halves, one can try to enter the timing difference manually in the box that appears when using the shortcut CTRL + SHIFT + O.

 The minimum acquisition time depends on the bit-mode and the gate parameters.
 In intensity imaging and 1-bit depth, the minimum acquisition time is 20 nanoseconds.
 In the other bit depths, it will be a 2^bit-mode multiple of this.
-E.g. in 8-bit depth it is 256×20 ns = 5.1 us.
+E.g. in 8-bit equivalent image levels it is 256×20 ns = 5.1 us.
 In gated imaging, the shortest possible gate is 6 nanoseconds, in combination with the external gate trigger, one could get a single 6 ns integration time in an 8-bit image.
 However, this is not very useful, since this can only lead to a single count.
 Normally in gated imaging, one would calculate the effective exposure time: integration time×gate width/laser period.

 Support